teedmaker/tmfiles-cache/README.md

-# TMFiles-Cache
+# TMPHP Cache

-A library to work with file cache.\
+A simples library to manipulate file caching.

-This library provides file cache manipulation.
+Some features is coming! :blink: